 - Buy a pair of earplugs for noisy neighbors;

 - Be careful with campfires and check local rules;

 - Keep away from water sources while cleaning and washing;

 - Take only pictures, leave nothing but footprints.

-In 2019 I spend three months traveling through New Zealand in a self-contained vehicle.
+In 2019 I spent three months traveling through New Zealand in a self-contained vehicle.
 Because it is a popular tourist destination, vacant spots to stay for free were hard to find.
 Because summer had begun in the country, this might also be why many of these campsites were crowded and full.
-I managed to stay in some pretty awesome places though.
+I managed to stay in some pretty awesome places, though.

 - Kairakau Beach on the east coast of the North Island, very secluded and right on the beach.
 This was my absolute favorite freedom camping spot.
 Lots of privacy, public toilets, water supply, and stunning sunrise!
 Learn more about this site on Rankers.co.nz

 - Dawson Falls Carparks on the southside of the iconic Mt Taranaki.
 There are public toilets and stunning views of the surroundings and the volcanic cone.
 Lovely (day) hikes.
 Rankers.co.nz

 - Cobb River Campsite in the heart of the Kahurangi National Park with stunning views, toilets, and water supply.
 Learn more about this site on Rankers.co.nz